Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Discussion

-Finally we remark that most offline BCI signal detections carry out subject-dependent optimizations such as training the TI based on the individual template signals for each observation window.
-We have also recognized if such optimizations are to be extended to subject-level stimuli design and necessary input formations, the experienced ITR can be tremendously boosted, closing the major performance gaps of the published TI schemes in the literature.
-This result merely shows the importance of the joint design in SSVEP-based BCIs when the system is geared towards tight symbiosis and hence stronger individual calibrations might be needed for each user of the system.
+As a result, we would like to highlight that most offline BCI signal detection techniques employ subject-specific optimizations, such as training the TI based on individual template signals for each observation window.
+Furthermore, we have observed that the experimental design and the resulting channel formation are closely intertwined, resulting in highly collaborative systems with interconnected components.
+In this regard, we have recognized that extending the optimizations to include subject-level stimuli design and constructing the requisite set of input patterns for a better channel design could significantly enhance the experienced ITR, thereby narrowing down the considerable performance gaps that exist in published TI schemes in the literature.
+Therefore, the outcomes of our study underscore the criticality of joint design in SSVEP-based BCIs, emphasizing the need for stronger individual calibrations for each user of the system and tighter symbiosis between the neural circuits of the brain and the digital circuits of the computer.